riccardolace/vhdl_toolbox/math/square_root/cordic/README.md

 **First**, the value of $u$ requires scaling to compensate for the pre-processing stage.
 Recall that the input was normalized during pre-processing to fit the CORDIC's acceptable range.
 This normalization involved scaling the input, and the current step reverses that scaling to bring the result back to the original range of the square root function.

-**Second**, a correction factor called the *Cordic gain* is applied.
+**Second**, a correction factor called the *CORDIC gain* is applied.
 The CORDIC algorithm itself introduces a slight scaling factor during its calculations.
-This *Cordic gain* is a constant value and needs to be factored out to obtain the final, accurate square root.
+This *CORDIC gain* is a constant value and needs to be factored out to obtain the final, accurate square root.
 It is estimates as:

 $$
 G = \frac{1}{\prod_i \sqrt{1 - 2^{-2i}}}